-Messages displayed in the DIC indicate the status of the vehicle or some action that may be needed to correct a condition.
-Multiple messages may display one after the other.
+Messages displayed on the DIC indicate the status of the vehicle or some action that may be needed to correct a condition.
+Multiple messages may appear one after another.

-The messages that do not require immediate action can be acknowledged and cleared by pressing \checkmark .
+The messages that do not require immediate action can be acknowledged and cleared by pressing √.
 The messages that require immediate action cannot be cleared until that action is performed.